When it come time to buy or sell a house, most people call a real estate agent to aid in their home sale or purchase.

 A real estate agent is obligated, by law to disclose their agency relationship to you at the first face to face meeting to discuss a specific property.

 This disclosure is done through the MASSACHUSETTS MANDATORY LICENSEE-CONSUMER RELATIONSHIP DISCLOSURE.
+Every state in the country should have some mandatory disclosure on how you and your agent are working together.

 The disclosure covers the different agency and non-agency relationships.
 Their is a check box to pick the relationship and both agent and consumer sign.